About us

 • Supporting and encouraging local groups and meetings around the country.

-• Training and supporting the volunteer helpliners.
+• Training and supporting the volunteers who answer helpline calls.

 What we do at the Herpes Viruses Association (HVA) – watch on YouTube